Xazax-hun/LLVMSummerSchool17/README.md

 You can use the following build script to set up your development
 environment: https://goo.gl/cieeWh

-Note that, if you are working on lab machines the script already run for you.
+Note that, if you are working on lab machines the script is already run for you.

 In this repository, you will find the instructions and also some